Middle East: ESL Director or Teacher

 • Willingness to work in cooperation with the local team and help advance its goals

-• Two or more years of TEFL/TESOL experience teaching or directing a TESOL program
+• Two or more years of teaching experience

 • Complete a crash course in language learning and adjust to the local culture